moritzheiber/crowbar/README.md

 You can use `crowbar profiles` to manage profiles:

 ```
-$ crowbar profiles add my-profile -u my-username -p okta --url "https://example.com/example/saml"
+$ crowbar profiles add my-profile -u my-username -p okta --url "https://example.okta.com/example/saml"
 ```

+To get your respective URL, hover over the app that's associated with your AWS account in your Okta dashboard and copy its link.
+You can strip away the `?fromHome=true` part at the end.
 Adding the profile using crowbar will also configure the AWS CLI appropriately.

-You can also use `crowbar delete <profile-name>` to remove profiles and `crowbar list` to get and overview of all available profiles.
+You can also use `crowbar profiles delete <profile-name>` to remove profiles and `crowbar profiles list` to get and overview of all available profiles.

 ## Usage